a-b-street/abstreet/docs/plan.md

 - Polygons shouldn't overlap
 - Can export to various formats and announce for anyone's use (though waiting for the editor might be wiser)
-- Have fun with themed rendering: halloween, winter, jungle, 8bit
+- Have fun with themed rendering: halloween, winter, jungle, 8bit, organic (deform buildings)

 ## Phase 2: Editor